 In cases of unauthorised activity, the Financial Market Supervision Act (FINMASA) empowers FINMA to impose various sanctions under administrative law, the most important being the enforcement instruments set out in Article 29 ff.
 FINMASA.
-The broad spectrum of measures available ranges from issuing declaratory rulings to liquidation and specific orders under Article 31 FINMASA to restore compliance with the law.
+The broad spectrum of measures available ranges from issuing declaratory rulings and specific orders under Article 31 FINMASA to restore compliance with the law up to liquidation.
 FINMA generally bans individuals involved as ultimate management or in any other capacity from conducting any unauthorised financial market activity under any name, either by themselves or through third parties, or advertising such activity in any form (cease and desist order).
 Depending on the severity of the violation, FINMA can publish the final ruling or parts of it, including the personal details of those involved.

 FINMA must abide by the principles of constitutional and administrative law.
 The principle of proportionality means that it must select the most lenient appropriate enforcement measure from those at its disposal.
 It is the established practice of the courts to allow FINMA, as a specialist authority, a great deal of discretion in its choice of measures.